• Conference Planning and Operations

 - Plenary sessions, including the annual Robert M. Trotter Lecture and CMS-ATMI Technology Lecture, are generally not scheduled on the same day.
 Some flexibility may be required from year to year depending the desired speaker's or performer's schedule;

-- Plenary sessions, and the annual meeting of the CMS membership, are scheduled as single events at which times there are no other competing sessions scheduled, so that all may participate in these sessions;
+- Plenary sessions are scheduled as single events at which times there are no other competing sessions scheduled, so that all may participate in these sessions;

 - Friday and Saturday are generally devoted to formal presentations of research, creative activity, and music performance;

-- Several concerts of new music by CMS Composers are held throughout the conference.
+- Several concerts featuring performers who submit via the Call for Showcase Performances and CMS Composers who submit via the Call for Scores are held throughout the conference.
 These may or may not be plenary events depending on available time on the program and availability of presentation space;

 - Performances can be included throughout the program, Thursday through Saturday;

 - Depending on the location of the meeting and the relevant issues being considered at the conference, evenings may be devoted to performances, participatory events, banquets, visits to local points of interest, or other appropriate events that support the conference program;